douglas86/finance-data/README.md

 ### [Tested that it correctly creates a spreadsheet based on year](#table-of-content)

-- To test if is correctly creates a spreadsheet based on year
+- To test if it correctly creates a spreadsheet based on year
 - I can change the current_year variable in settings.py
 - I changed that variable to 2024